Approved: 14 June 1988

 Patrons are responsible to maintain the library materials they check out of the library in reasonable condition during the time that they have the library materials in their possession.
 Reasonable condition is defined as normal wear and usage of library materials.
 Patrons who intentionally write upon, injure, deface, tear, cut, mutilate, destroy, or otherwise damage library materials will be billed for the replacement cost of the item.

 If a patron checks out an item and then loses it, or does not return the item within twenty-one (21) days after the date due, they will be billed the replacement cost of the item plus a processing fee of $2.00.
-Refunds will not be given for lost items that may be found later by the patron.
-The processing fee is also non-refundable.
+Refunds may be given for lost items that may be found later by the patron.
+The processing fee is non-refundable.

 A patron who keeps an item until it is more than one month overdue will be subject to legal action from the library in order to recover the overdue item or the replacement cost of the item.
-The normal legal procedure the library will use to recover library property will be Small Claims Court.
+The normal legal procedure the library will use to recover library property will be to refer the patron's account to a collection agency.
+Any service fee charged to the library by the collection agency will be added to the delinquent patron's amount owed to the library.

 Updated: 1 January 1994

-The general fiction collection, the non-fiction collection, the art print collection, and the equipment collection will be circulated for a period of three weeks (21 days) to eligible patrons.
+All general items in the collection will be circulated for period of three weeks (21 days) to eligible patrons, unless otherwise noted below.

 The holiday collection and the video collection will be circulated for a period of 1 week (7 days) to eligible patrons..